Xayrulloh/Interview-Preparation/nodejs/README.md

 23. ## **What are global objects**

     Global objects in Node.js are objects that are available in all modules without the need for an explicit require statement.

-Some of the most commonly used global objects in Node.js include process, console, and buffer.
+    Some of the most commonly used global objects in Node.js include: _process_, _console_, and _buffer_.

 24. ## **What is the purpose of module.exports**